 Being more Disney starts with the creation of content

 Start by creating assets for every track you’ve ever released.
 It doesn’t have to be expensive, these assets could include:

-- The musical score of the track, so your fans can play along at home
+- Musical score of the track, so your fans can play along at home

-- The limited edition live mp3 give away of the track
+- Limited-edition live mp3 give away of the track

-- The Spotify playlist featuring the track, plus other favourites that inspired its creation
+- Spotify playlist featuring the track, plus other favourites that inspired its creation

-- The audio track: On Spotify embedded as a player direct from social media
+- Audio track: On Spotify embedded as a player direct from social media

-- The artwork for / inspired by the song
+- Artwork for / inspired by the song

-- The behind the scenes making of the music video
+- Behind the scenes making of the music video

 Create a content calendar and use scheduling services to automate your distribution